 Aireys Inlet is located in Southern Victoria, Australia, on the coast of the Bass Straight.
 It can be found at the start of the world famous Great Ocean Road,121 km SW of Melbourne.The geographical location is Longitude 476, Latitude 394.

-Originally an agricultural center and Cobb & Co depot.
-Today Aireys Inlet has a resident population of around 400 people which swells to around 3000 in summer.
+Originally an agricultural centre and Cobb & Co depot.
+Today Aireys Inlet has a resident population of just over 800 people which swells to around 4000 in summer.
 The primary industry being tourism.

 Due to its location Aireys Inlet is spared from climatic extremes, making it perfect for outdoor activities all year round.
 In the warmer months, November thru to April, take full advantage of the sunshine to go swimming, surfing, fishing, horse or mountain bike riding or exploring this unspoiled stretch of magnificent coastline.